security-assignments/beta/_activities/activity_sqli.md

 `' and 1=0 union select null, routine_name from information_schema.routines #`

-{% include lab_question.html question='According to the DVWA team, who is the best college basketball team?' %}
+{% include lab_question.html question='According to the DVWA team, which is the best college basketball team?' %}

 ### Show all databases and tables